 Like many in the area, the Tillamook Forest has been an integral part of the Hundley family.
 Growing up just a few minutes from its eastern edge in Gales Creek, the Tillamook State Forest resides deeply in Chas Hundley’s family history.
 His great-grandfather, Charles Hundley (Chas’ namesake), and his great-uncles were there when the Tillamook Burn ignited on that fateful August day in 1933, throwing everything they had at the inferno that would change the region forever.

 For many seasons, Chas Hundley’s grandfather was stationed on lookout towers throughout the Tillamook Forest, straining his eyes for any sign of smoke.
-His family survived off the bounty of the Tillamook Forest through the Great Depression and beyond, working in the timber industry, hunting, trapping, fishing, and gathering enough food to make it through the tough years for their large extended family.
+His family survived off of the bounty of the Tillamook Forest through the Great Depression and beyond, working in the timber industry, hunting, trapping, fishing, and gathering enough food to make it through the tough years for their large extended family.
 In the 1940s and 50s, many members of the Hundley family found work after the devastation of the Tillamook Burn, planting trees for the state forestry department.

 Chas first began writing about the Tillamook Forest fresh out of high school, covering the then-fledgling Salmonberry Trail concept.